Why is my force feedback jittering? Tips to improve it

 If the input smooth, some further options:

 - Increasing the FPS (frames/second) of the data and reducing the latency between the glove's position update given and force received.
+The faster this runs, the less delay between touch and detection is, and smoother the changes in force will be.
+That prevents jitter.
+This is the best but often most difficult option.

 - Reduce how quickly the force responds (for example with a low pass filter, dampening, or a controller on top).
 This will smooth the signal and cause a more gradual buildup/reduction of force.